 Who doesn’t want to discover a picturesque hidden gem on the Thames?
 Thames Barrier Park boasts a riverside promenade and a plaza with 32 fountains, especially popular with children when it’s sunny.
 Flanked by meadows boasting 120 different types of wildflower, trees and a children’s playground it is a green space in the heart of the capital.
 A sunken garden with wavy hedges nodding to its maritime past offers a sheltered sport.
 The café on site is a friendly and tasty stop-off; Clarendon can personally recommend the cappuccino and chocolate chip muffins.

 Location: Within close proximity of Clarendon Canary Wharf

 So if you’re planning a trip to London, don’t miss out on these hidden gems.
-At Clarendon Serviced Apartments, we offer short and extended stay accommodation, close to all of the attractions here.
+At Clarendon Serviced Apartments, we offer medium and extended stay accommodation, close to all of the attractions here.
 Rest assured you’re in capable hands, as we have over 25 years’